PrestaShop/docs/src/content/1.7/testing/_index.md

 We are currently refactoring how the test folder is structured.
 As this is a huge work that is going to take months, we have chosen the following strategy:

-Tests that we are not satisfied of* remain in the `tests-legacy` folder and will be, one by one, replaced by tests of a higher quality inside the `tests` folder.
+Tests that we are not satisfied by remain in the `tests-legacy` folder and will be, one by one, replaced by tests of a higher quality inside the `tests` folder.

 We keep the legacy tests as they have value (they are able to detect mistakes in the modifications we bring to the codebase) but they are not being updated anymore as we want to replace them.